slcoyne/Doing_Data_Science_CS_1/Case_Study_Write_Up_Final_DS.md

 7. quantile: a simple rating (1-5) of GDP rank.
 There are 190 possible GDP ranks.
 As such, each quantile has 38 countries.
 Every country in a certain quantile is     assigned the same quantile score.

-Problems with this data set
+# Problems with this Data Set

 1. There are some unique identifiers that are not a country.
 For example, “low income” has a three-letter code of LIC.
 Such codes may be mistaken for a country on the first pass of an analysis.
 Please refer to all data cleansing steps in the clean_and_merge R script found in the Github repository.